You may wonder why a lodge in the mountains is called "The Lighthouse". A lighthouse is designed to serve two purposes.

 2 bathrooms with showers

 The 1,700 square foot deck overlooks the trees with a glimpse of the lake below, providing a great place to gather outside in the warmer seasons.
-It comes with a gas BBQ, tables and chairs, umbrellas to shield from the mountain sun, and outdoor heaters to make those evenings warm and wonderful.
+It comes with a gas BBQ grill, tables and chairs, umbrellas to shield from the mountain sun, and outdoor heaters to make those evenings warm and wonderful.